 Why do people self-harm?

-Practical strategies that may help a person who is struggling with self-harm include understanding triggers, and distracting, delaying and finding safe alternatives to release energy or feelings.
-These kinds of strategies are listed by the HSE on its website here.
+Practical strategies that can help a person who is struggling with self-harm include understanding triggers; distracting and delaying; and finding safe alternatives to release energy or feelings.
+The Health Service Executive (HSE) suggests several of these kinds of strategies.

 How do we strengthen responses to self-harm?